Last fact-check: 24 February 2020

 Our dentists are located in accessible places–so you are never too far away from the action, allowing you to get back to the business of enjoying your holiday in as soon as possible.

-From dental crowns to veneers, implants, teeth whitening and much more, our selection of quality-checked dentists offer professional procedures right across the board.
+From dental crowns to veneers, implants, teeth whitening and much more, our selection of quality-checked dentists offers professional procedures right across the board.
 If you're planning (or thinking about) a trip here already, you could also save money on general "everyday" dentistry, like tooth fillings and teeth cleaning.
 After all, skipping this kind of maintenance work can lead to more serious issues down the line, so why not get it done and out of the way for less in Mexico?

-By doing a little bit of research and taking advantage of Dental Departures' best price guarantee, it is possible to save around 70% on the cost of your dental care in Acapulco compared the US or Canada.
+By doing a little bit of research and taking advantage of Dental Departures' best price guarantee, it is possible to save around 70% on the cost of your dental care in Acapulco compared to the US or Canada.
 For certain surgical procedures, like dental implants, this can equate to thousands of dollars saved–even after factoring in flight and accommodation expenses.

 Take a look at some price comparisons below: